HouzuoGuo/contained.sh/README.md

 # contained.sh
 ```
-contained.sh - Rudimentary sandbox for running a program with restricted access to file system, limited resource usage, and optional capabilities.
+contained.sh - Rudimentary sandbox for running a program in its independent PID/hostname/mount namespaces, and with restricted access to file system, limited resource usage, optional privileged capabilities.

 Usage:
 $0 [options] -- program [arguments...]"